aff3ct/MIPP/README.md

 An ARM SVE version is under construction.
 This version uses *SVE length specific* which is more appropriated to the MIPP architecture.
-This way, the size of the *MIPP registers* is defined at compilation.
+This way, the size of the *MIPP registers* is defined at the compilation time.
 As a reminder, the vector length can vary from a minimum of 128 bits up to a maximum of 2048 bits, at 128-bit increments.
-It is specified at the compilation time by the `-msve-vector-bits=<size>` flag.
+On GNU and Clang compilers, it is specified at the compilation time with the `-msve-vector-bits=<size>` flag.

 ### Supported MIPP Operations